Difference between types of New Construction Homes

-10 things to know about new construction.
-Let’s preface the count with: The Differences Between PreSale Homes And Custom Built Homes
+Let’s preface this count of things to know about new construction homes with: The Differences Between PreSale Homes And Custom Built Homes.

 When consumers are looking at new construction, there are several types.
 I’m going to explore the differences between a PreSale Home and a Custom Build Home.

 A little background: Back in the day, builders would get construction loans and built “spec” houses . . . and create subdivisions both large and small.
 When the market tanked, these “spec” homes just sat and sat and lenders took a large loss.
 A “spec” home is short for a “Speculation” — a home constructed with the speculation that it will sell once already built and move-in ready.

 Lenders are leery of loaning out on “spec” homes these days.
 The fall-out from the mortgage meltdown is that builder borrowers are not being approved for these types of “spec” loans as easily as in prior years.
 The type of new construction, at least in my area, is being replaced with PRE-SALE homes.

 Pre-Sale: A home that is NOT built yet.
 The lot and the improvements (i.e., the property itself) are pre-sold to the buyer, and then the builder takes the Purchase Agreement / Sales Agreement / Contract to the bank for their building loan.